 It's a rap: Eminem lawsuit against New Zealand party ends

-WELLINGTON, New Zealand - Turn up the volume, the judge told the lawyers in the Eminem case: "I'm not shy of loud music."
 It was one of many incongruous moments during a two-week trial that ended Friday at the High Court in Wellington.
+The judge may not rule for months in the case in which music publishers for the Detroit rapper are suing New Zealand's ruling conservative political party for copyright infringement.

 Comments